Warehouse Associate Resume Example

 You want to show results, not just duties.
 For example, “Reduced picking errors by 15%” or “Processed 1,000+ orders weekly.”
 Numbers back up your impact.

 Focus on certifications, too.
-OSHA training or equipment licenses make your warehouse associate resume more competitive.
+OSHA training or equipment licenses make your warehouse associate resume more competitive, and including a cover letter can help you stand out even more.
 This helps hiring managers see your value right away.

 If you’re looking for material handler resume examples, you’re in the right place.
 I focus on real skills-like moving 1,500+ units per shift and using pallet jacks or forklifts.